open-iscsi/rtslib-fb/README.md

 rtslib-fb is an object-based Python library for configuring the LIO generic SCSI target, present in 3.x Linux kernel versions.

-This work with both Python 2 and Python 3, thanks to the python-six library.
+It supports both Python 2 and Python 3, thanks to the python-six library.

 rtslib-fb development
 ---------------------